BFauber/Python-R-Analyzing-Pay-and-Overtime-Abuses-SanFrancisco/README.md

 Analyze the City of San Francisco (SF) employee base pay, overtime (OT) pay, and potential OT abuse from 2011-2015.

 <OL>
-<LI> Collect and clean the City of San Francisco public employee compensation data.
+<LI> Collect and clean the publicly available City of San Francisco employee compensation data.

 <LI> Explore the changes in base pay and overtime pay from 2011-2015.